Linear spectroscopy of collective modes and the gap structure in two-dimensional superconductors: Conclusion

 The physics we have described should be accessible in experiments.
 The superconducting phases of RTG~\cite{zhou2021superconductivity} require dual gating to be realized, so RTG is an ideal candidate material for the gate-based detection scheme we have proposed.
 These phases have transition temperatures between $\sim 40$ and $\sim 100$ mK, so one expects the gap and possible in-gap clapping modes to reside at the scale of a few GHz to 10s of GHz, easily within the range of microwave function generators.
 Further, we expect that similar phenomenology may occur in other quasi-two-dimensional superconductors which are sensitive to a displacement field, such as Bernal bilayer \cite{zhou2022isospin, zhang2023enhanced} and twisted trilayer \cite{chen2019signatures, park2021tunable, hao2021electric, kim2022evidence} graphene, as well as twisted bilayer WSe$_2$~\cite{guo2024superconductivity,xia2024unconventional}.
 Future work should study the collective mode spectroscopy of these systems.

 \acknowledgments{ We thank Peter Hirschfeld, Saurabh Maiti, and Surajit Sarkar for their helpful comments on this manuscript.
-B.~A.~L.~was hosted at the Institute for Theoretical Physics at the University of Cologne during a considerable portion of the preparation of this manuscript, and gratefully acknowledges their generous support, as well as the financial support of the Zuckerman STEM Leadership Program.
-This work was supported by NSF-BSF award DMR-2310312, by the European Union's Horizon 2020 research and innovation programme (grant agreements LEGOTOP No.~788715 and HQMAT No.~817799), and the DFG CRC SFB/TRR183.
-M.~R.~gratefully acknowledges support from the Brown Investigator Award, a program of the Brown Science Foundation, the University of Washington College of Arts and Sciences, and the Kenneth K. Young Memorial Professorship. }
+B.A.L.~was hosted at the Institute for Theoretical Physics at the University of Cologne during a considerable portion of the preparation of this manuscript, and gratefully acknowledges their generous support, as well as the financial support of the Zuckerman STEM Leadership Program.
+This work was supported by NSF-BSF Award No.~DMR-2310312, by the European Union’s Horizon 2020 research and innovation programme (Grant Agreements LEGOTOP No.~788715 and HQMAT No.~817799), and the DFG CRC Grant No.~SFB/TRR183.
+M.R.~gratefully acknowledges the Brown Institute for Basic Sciences, administered by Caltech and established by Ross M.~Brown, the University of Washington College of Arts and Sciences, and the Kenneth K.~Young Memorial Professorship for support.
+I.I.~acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) [Discovery Grant No.~2024-05599]. }